Bedrock-OSS/bedrock-wiki/docs/blocks/fake-blocks.md

 ---
 title: Fake Blocks
+tags:
+    - experimental
 ---

 <Label color="yellow">Intermediate</Label>

 ## Creating the Hitbox

 Here is a tutorial on making a solid Hitbox in four different ways, with `runtime_identifiers`, blocks, and components.
-[Solid Entities](https://wiki.bedrock.dev/tutorials/solid-entities)
+[Solid Entities](/entities/solid-entities).

 ## Basic Components